Later generations of Egyptians still recognized Mentuhotep's

 "(He) has not carried the title of king himself, but was later

 considered as the first king of the 11th dynasty" (page 76).
-He gives a Horus-name of this person that is only
+He gives a Horus-name of this person

 "This Horus-name is of course later fiction".